 The History of Addo

-The early period in the area which the park now covers was defined by hunting and agriculture.
+The early period in the area that the park now covers was defined by hunting and agriculture.
 Between the 1700's and the 1900's, ivory hunters exterminated most of the elephants in the area until by 1931, when the Addo National Park was proclaimed, there were only a total of 11 elephants remaining.

 But the park was inadequately fenced and elephants that strayed onto surrounding farmland were killed by the farmers to protect thier crops.
-In 1954, Graham Armstrong, the park manager at the time developed an elephant proof fence (only one elephant called Hapoor has ever managed to get through the fence) which ultimately saved these gentle giants from extinction in the area.
+In 1954, Graham Armstrong, the park manager at the time developed an elephant-proof fence (only one elephant called Hapoor has ever managed to get through the fence) which ultimately saved these gentle giants from extinction in the area.

 The first official tourists entered the Addo Elephant Park in 1978 and since then the growth in visitors as well as the number and variety of species found in the park has been remarkable.